This post contains affiliate links.

 - White Onion: Our flavor base for the chili!

 - Black Beans: The star of the show!
-Throw in the entire contents of the cans – no draining the beans for this recipe!
+Throw in all the contents of the cans – no draining the beans for this recipe!
 That juice adds flavor and thickens up the chili as it cooks.

 - Fire Roasted Diced Tomatoes: Brings a smoky flavor to the chili, adding depth and complexity to the overall flavor.
 Use diced tomatoes if you can’t find this type, or make your own fire roasted tomatoes!

 The element that sets this black bean recipe apart is we’re not draining the beans!
-The juice in the cans of beans adds flavor and thickens up the chili as it cooks, while also eliminating the need for vegetable broth or water.
+The juice in the cans of beans adds flavor and thickens up the chili as it cooks while also eliminating the need for vegetable broth or water.

 How to make Black Bean Chili

-- Create a flavor base by cooking the onions and adding the spices
+- Create a flavor base by cooking the onions and adding the spices.

-- Assemble everything by in a big pot
+- Assemble everything in a big pot.

-- Optionally blend about a cup of the chili, then add it back in to the pot to make a thick and creamy consistency
+- Optionally blend about a cup of the chili, then add it back into the pot to make a thick and creamy consistency.

 - Serve hot with your favorite toppings!